 Bio + Statement

-Gina Athena Ulysse is based in Santa Cruz, California where she is professor of Feminist Studies at UCSC.
+Gina Athena Ulysse is based in Santa Cruz, California where she is professor of Humanities at UCSC.
 A photographer, poet, chanteuse, and a cultural anthropologist who is always writing something, she has presented her works in numerous colleges, and universities nationally and internationally.
 She has also performed in artistic venues including: The Bowery, Brecht Forum, The British Museum, Brooklyn Museum, Court Theatre, Gorki Theatre, House of World Cultures in Berlin, LaMaMa, Lyric Stage Theatre, Marcus Garvey Liberty Hall, MoMA Salon, and the Museum of Contemporary Art in Sydney, Australia among others.
 In 2020, she was invited to the Biennale of Sydney.

 In these times, she’s engaged in a RedwoodsRasanblaj.